HAIR ANALYSIS INTERPRETATION METHODS AND LABORATORIES

 In addition, at this time, TEI does not list the ideal values on their graph.
 These are needed to identify the patterns properly.
 Their test interpretations and diet suggestions are not at all similar to ours.
 The results we see are not nearly as good.

 5. THE COMPUTERIZED RECOMMENDATIONS PROVIDED BY ANALYTICAL RESEARCH LABORATORIES

-6. WORKING WITH US FOR THE LATEST NUTRITIONAL BALANCING RECOMMENDATIONS
+6. WORKING WITH US FOR THE LATEST RECOMMENDATIONS

-Over the past 21 years our medical team has researched a number of new patterns on the hair test and improved the supplement and dietary programs.
-Together, these changes make the programs more effective and safer.
+Over the past 23 years We have been able to access much more information from a medical team consisting of souls and other researchers.
+We have found a number of new patterns on the hair test and improved the supplement and dietary programs.
+Together, these changes make the programs much more effective and safer.

 At this time, the medical team sets up the programs for our Approved Helpers.
 We insist that our Helpers offer the programs exactly as we set them up for safety and effectiveness.

-Click here to find a Helper to begin a program.
+- Click here to find a Helper to begin a full program.